-Acid base accounting data for this site can be found in the 2002 annual report (KGCMC, 2003).
 Monitoring of drainage downgradient of the quarry (Figures 3.1 to 3.15) demonstrates that influences from the site are negligible.
 Barring a significant change in downstream water quality, the site will be reclaimed when the reclamation materials stored in the quarry have been utilized at other sites.
 The production rock in the quarry will either be removed or covered in-situ.
 Removal of the rock could prove detrimental as this would increase exposure of the now covered pyritic quarry wall.

 Pit 6 is located at 4.6 mile on the B Road across from Site E. The quarry produced rock for construction of the B Road in 1987.
 Reclamation materials (approximately 10,000 cubic yards) were hauled to the site from the Site 23 and the 920 facility.
-ABA analyses in 2002 indicated that the majority of the rock exposed in the pit does not have the potential to generate acid (KGCMC, 2003).
 Monitoring of surface drainage from the pit access ramp indicates no significant influence from the pit walls or stored material.
 Reclamation materials will be used to reclaim other mine facilities.
 Pit 6 samples have shown an increase in total lead levels in recent years.
 This will be an area of focus in future monitoring and analysis.
 Approximately 3,800 cubic yards of reclamation materials from the backslope of Site 23 were hauled and stored at Pit 6 in September 2007.
+Reclamation material from the top of Site E was hauled to Pit 6 in 2009.
+Water quality at the stormwater sampling site at Pit 6 showed increases in total lead and zinc in 2009, potentially attributable to hauling activities from Site E to Pit 6.
+The water quality at this site will continue to be closely monitored.

 Pit 174 is located at 3.3 mile on the B road and was used for road construction in 1987.
 The pit has been partially backfilled with reclamation materials that will be used to reclaim other site facilities.
-ABA data taken in 2002 from pit walls indicated that some zones in the rock are potentially acid generating.
 Drainage from the site has an average pH of 6.7 (Figure 3.2).
 Sulfate and metal concentrations in the pit drainage are moderate, however flows are generally low (typically less than 10 gpm during rain events).
 Iron staining periodically occurs in the drainage below the site which collects runoff from this quarry and surrounding areas.
 Once the stored reclamation materials (rock, organic soils and glacial till) are utilized, the site will be reclaimed.
 Reclamation goals include minimizing runoff from the exposed pit wall and covering as much of the exposed pyritic rock as possible by placing a wedge of glacial till at the base of the wall.